Dunbar Castle: Mary, Queen of Scots

 Mary, Queen of Scots made Robert Anstruther captain of Dunbar in July 1561.
 He took charge of the cannons and ammunition according to an inventory made by Robert Hamilton of Briggs.
-Soon after her return to Scotland in August 1561, she appointed her half-brother Lord John keeper of the castle.
+Soon after her return to Scotland in August 1561, she appointed her half-brother Lord John keeper of the castle, and visited the castle in September.
 In November 1561 John Chisholm, comptroller clerk of the royal artillery provided six culverins.
 The master of work William MacDowall and David Rowan, an expert gunner from Edinburgh castle surveyed the fort.
 Mary stayed at Dunbar with Lord John on 30 December 1562.
 Chisholm shipped cannon and gun carriages from Dunbar north to Aberdeen and back in October 1562 during operations against the Earl of Huntly.

 Mary appointed Simon Preston of Craigmillar captain of Dunbar.
 She visited in February 1564 and came to stay at the castle for a week in November 1564.
-In August 1565, during the rebellion against Mary, Queen of Scots called the Chaseabout Raid, she ordered repairs to the gun emplacements and artillery, and hand tools that might be needed to re-build the ramparts during a siege.
-She was brought to the castle by the Earl of Bothwell and then confronted her enemies at the battle of Carberry Hill on 15 June 1567.
+On 24 August 1565, during the rebellion against Mary, Queen of Scots called the Chaseabout Raid, Mary ordered repairs to the gun emplacements and artillery, hand tools that might be needed to re-build the ramparts during a siege, and provisions according to Preston's recommendations.
+The castle gunners James Hector and Harry Balfour disputed their seniority in November 1565.
+On 24 April 1567, Mary was brought to the castle by the Earl of Bothwell, and then came to Dunbar before confronting her enemies at the battle of Carberry Hill on 15 June 1567.

 There was a siege in September 1567 to eject Bothwell's supporters and the captain, Patrick Whitelaw or Quhytelaugh.
+The bakers and butchers of Haddington were summoned to supply the camp, and brewers were ordered to bring ale.
 John Chisholm brought guns from Edinburgh Castle.
-William Kirkcaldy of Grange was made keeper of the castle.
+William Kirkcaldy of Grange was made keeper of the castle on 1 October.

+Slighting and demolition

 Dunbar Castle was finally slighted by order of the Parliament of Scotland in December 1567.
 Dunbar and the fortress on Inchkeith were to be "cast down utterly to the ground and destroyed in such a way that no foundation thereof be the occasion to build thereupon in time coming."
 The Historie of King James the Sext notes the order to demolish the "king's hous of strenthe."
+William Drury reported that Regent Moray was prevented from finishing the demolition in January 1568, as the master carpenter (probably Andrew Mansioun) estimated the work would cost £2000 Scots.
+It was said that the same sum spent on rebuilding would make it "one of the strongest places in Scotland".
 In September 1568, some of the stone was selected for reuse at the quayside of the Shore of Leith.